Master In Enterprise Architecture (MEA)

 The courses are organised during weekend sessions.
 This Master consists of 17 course weekends (32 ECTS), where each module covers a specific topic.
 They are organised from September until June, after which you can continue to work on your master thesis (28 ECTS).

 A certain degree of flexibility is perfectly possible in following this Master.
-For instance, you can opt to follow one or more modules during the first year and the other modules in subsequent years in order to complete the entire programme (over 2 to 3 academic years).
+For instance, you can opt to follow one or more modules during the first year and the other modules in subsequent years in order to complete the entire programme (over 2 to 3 academic years) and it's not necessary to start with the first module!
 Also, you can follow one or more modules separately and obtain a certificate upon completion.

 The following figure shows the journey you’ll go through from September until June*.
 If you start for example in September 2019, you'll have classes until June 2020.
 You'll then have until February 2021 to complete your Master thesis.